Communications strategy for research

 4. Develop strategy and key messages

-Using established communications frameworks, we co-create a practical strategy with clear objectives, messages, and routes to reach each audience effectively.
+Using established communications frameworks, like a Theory of Change, we co-create a practical strategy with clear objectives, messages, and routes to reach each audience effectively.
 Crucially for small teams, we focus on what can realistically be delivered.

 5. Plan pathways to impact

-We outline the communications activities that will make the biggest difference, from storytelling and policy briefs to events, media and digital campaigns, helping to ensure your future work connects and endures.
+We outline the communications activities that will make the biggest difference, helping to ensure your future work connects and endures.

 6. Delivery and evaluation